1998 Regular Session

 WHEREAS, King touched the lives of everyone with his warm smile and kind words and will be missed by his community and state:

-NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend and congratulate Madhavi Gavini of Columbus, Mississippi, a student at the Mississippi School for Mathematics and Science, for receiving the top individual scholarship award in the prestigious Siemens Competition in Math, Science and Technology.
+NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend the life of Greenville City Councilman King Brown, Sr., and express the sympathy of the Legislature on his passing.

-BE IT FURTHER RESOLVED, That this resolution be presented to Madhavi Gavini and her family and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to the Greenville City Council and the family of King Brown and be made available to members of the Capitol Press Corps.